open-telemetry/opentelemetry-js/examples/opentracing-shim/README.md

 # Overview

-OpenTelemetry Shim Opentracing allows user to report to OpenTelemetry with existing OpenTracing instrumentation.
+OpenTelemetry Opentracing shim allows user to report to OpenTelemetry with existing OpenTracing instrumentation.

-This is a simple example that demonstrates tracing HTTP from client to server.
+This is a simple example that demonstrates how existing OpenTracing instrumentation can be integrated with OpenTelemetry.

 The example shows key aspects of tracing such as